-.1 Backhead: cast iron conforming to ASTM Specification A48 or A278, for Gray Iron Castings, Class 30 or approved equal in accordance with B7.
+.1 Backhead: cast iron conforming to ASTM Specification A48 or A278, for Gray Iron Castings, Class 30 or approved equal in accordance with Section B7 of the Tender.

-.7 Bearing Frame
+.8 Bearing Frame

 .1 Bearing Frame: cast iron conforming to ASTM Specification A48 or A278, for Gray Iron Castings, Class 30.